 Andre is a certified member of the Professional Tennis Registry since 1999.
 He has held USTA tournament rankings in Michigan, Indiana and New York.
 In addition, Andre has been teaching elementary aged students at P.S.
 183 in Manhattan for the last 12 years.
 He holds a Master's degree from Columbia Teachers College and is the proud papa of two young children.

 Ana is the head coach for Lehman College Men and Womens team.
 She has coached at the John McEnroe Tennis Academy, the Tennis Federation of Madrid and many other venues.
 She was a stand out player for the University of Maryland, ranked top 100 in Division I singles.
-Ana has a 10 and under certification through the USPTR and loves teaching kids.
+Ana has a 10 and under certification through the USPTR.
+Ana and Andre are the head coaches of the Berkeley Carroll summer 10 and under specialty camp

 The pillars of our program include creating a community and developing a deep love of the game.